MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ::: moniker-end

-::: moniker range="sc-om-2022"
+::: moniker range=">=sc-om-2022"

+> [!TIP]
-With Operations Manager 2022, you can set up and upgrade Operations Manager databases with an existing SQL Always-On setup without any need for post configuration changes.
+> Beginning with Operations Manager 2022, you can set up and upgrade Operations Manager databases with an existing SQL Always-On setup without any need for post configuration changes.

 ::: moniker-end